GeoscienceAustralia/sar-pipeline/docs/pipelines/isce3_rtc.md

 ### 3.2.
 Environment Variables

 At runtime, the pipeline expects the following environment variables to be set.
 These can be passed in using an environment file (`.env`).
 NASA earthdata credentials can be created here - https://urs.earthdata.nasa.gov/.
 Credentials for the Copernicus Data Space Ecosystem (CDSE) can be created here - https://dataspace.copernicus.eu/.
 Credentials for the Copernicus Australasian Datahub (AUS_COP_HUB) were provided internally.
 The AUS_COP_HUB can be contacted at CopernicusAustralasia@ga.gov.au or via the [website](https://www.copernicus.gov.au/).
+The `PYGSSEARCH_CONDA_ENV` path to the [conda envrionment](../../Conda/pygssearch/environment.yaml) containing the pygssearch cli.
+This is set to be `/home/rtc_user/miniforge3/envs/pygssearch-env` when using the [docker image](../../Docker/isce3_rtc/Dockerfile).
+This is only required when data is downloaded from the AUS_COP_HUB.

 [.env.example](../../.env.example)